ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

      ![script approval](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-script-approval.png)

 ### Rerunning the `seedJob`
-Now that we have approved `seed.groovy`, we are ready for our `seedJob` to run (and succeed)
+Now that we have approved `seed.groovy`, we are ready for our `seedJob` to run (and succeed).
   1. Navigate to `Jenkins Home` > select `seedJob` > select `Build Now`
   2. Under `Build History`, select the top blue circle
   3. Inside of `Console Output`, you will see `GeneratedJob{name='freestyle'}`
-    * Jenkins has created a new job called `freestyle` from`seed.groovy`
+    * Jenkins has created a new job called `poc-micro` from`seed.groovy`
   ![run success](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-run-success.png)

 ### Verify creation of and run`poc-micro` job
-  1. Navigate to `Jenkins Home` and confirm `freestyle` job was created
+  1. Navigate to `Jenkins Home` and confirm `poc-micro` job was created
-  2. Select `freestyle` > select `Build Now`
+  2. Select `poc-micro` > select `Build Now`
   2. Under `Build History`, select the top blue circle
-  3. Inside of `Console Output`, you will see a successful exection of the `freestyle` job
+  3. Inside of `Console Output`, you will see a successful exection of the `poc-micro` job
   ![jenkins created job success](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-poc-micro.png)

 ## Conclusion
-In this first part of a two part series, we set up the minimum configuration to use seed jobs.
-The `seedJob` onboards a very simple Freestyle Job that doesn't do anything, but in Part 2 we will be swapping this out for onboarding a regular Pipeline job and a Multibranch Pipeline job.
-The use of seed jobs makes onboarding/re-onboarding services quick and easy as requirements change.
+In this first part of a two part series, we set up the minimum configuration requirements to use `seed` jobs.
+Our `seedJob` onboards a very simple Freestyle Job that doesn't do anything, but in Part 2 we will be swapping this out for onboarding a regular Pipeline job and a Multibranch Pipeline job.
+The use of seed jobs makes onboarding/re-onboarding services quick and easy as requirements change while maintaining job history.

-In our next post, we will configure `seedJob` to onboard any number of mvn projects and utilize Jenkins Shared Library to execute different stages depending on the type of job that is running.
+In our next post, we will configure the use of Jenkins Shared Library to execute different maven commands within stages depending on the type of job that is running.